 For example, a kinesthetic learner may have trouble absorbing instruction in class because he or she doesn’t take notes.
 An auditory learner may be sitting too far from the teacher and has trouble hearing him or her.
+It might be easier than you think to turn these struggling students into high achievers!
 Do you know your child’s preferred learning style?

 As soon as possible, you (with the help of the teacher) should try to identify if your son or daughter is missing some fundamental skills or knowledge that is having a significant impact on her or his current work.
 Both the schools and Lafayette Academy have assessments that will help you determine what skill gaps may be causing problems for your child.

 As far as a “bad teacher,” I’m going to share something that I said to my children if they complained about a teacher (often after I had asked them about a poor grade on a test).
 “So I guess nobody got an A on that test, right?”
 Yes, I know I annoyed them, but I also made a point.

 Beyond the academic issues, struggling students often face personal and emotional challenges.
 In fact, it may be personal issues that are actually causing the problems.
 Is he or she having friend issues that you might not be aware of?
 Does your son have “never say a word” syndrome?
 Most importantly, students lose self-esteem when they do poorly in school.
 Some of them shut down and fall further behind.
 It’s hugely important to look beyond the obvious and try to find underlying reasons for your son or daughter’s issues.